WoogearKwon/flutter-study/README.md

 I didn't test iOS devices enough so there might be some bugs..

-Also Note: An issue with the iOS Firebase implementation is should to be fixed
+Also Note: An issue with the iOS Firebase implementation should be fixed

 ## Screenshots
 <img src="images/screenshot.jpg" alt="drawing" width="50%"/>